 Costs and fees will reduce any amount of money you make on your investments over time.
 Please make sure you understand what costs and fees you are paying.
 We make detailed information available to you regarding the investments and services we offer through prospectuses, applications, agreements, subscription documents.
+You have the option to purchase almost all investment products that we recommend through other broker-dealers, and it may cost you more or less to do so.
 We encourage you to carefully review the information before you make an investment decision.